AuraWorx/AiGovernReplit2/DOCKER-README.md

    ```

    This will:
-   - Build the frontend and backend images
+   - Build the frontend assets (frontend container will exit after build)
    - Start the PostgreSQL database
    - Run database migrations
-   - Start all services
+   - Start the backend service that serves both API and frontend

 3. Initialize the database (first run only):
    ```